ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/getting-started.markdown

 Welcome to this introductory article that will guide you through all the parts of RavenDB needed for basic understanding and simple setup.

+This article consists of two parts:

+- [Server](../start/getting-started#server) part will focus on installation, setup & configuration of RavenDB Server
+- [Client](../start/getting-started#client) part will describe general principles behind our client libraries

 {PANEL: Server}

 Let's start by installing and configuring the Server.
 In order to do that first we need to download the server package from the [downloads](https://ravendb.net/downloads) page.